fenago/tableau-server/md/sites/Set Users’ Site Roles - Tableau.md

 Directory.
 Active Directory synchronization features in Tableau Server function seamlessly with properly configured LDAP directory solutions.

-If a user already exists in a [Tableau Server]{.VariablesProductName}
-site, the site role assigned during the import or sync process will be applied if it gives the user more access in a site.
+If a user already exists in a [Tableau Server] site, the site role assigned during the import or sync process will be applied if it gives the user more access in a site.
 Importing or synchronizing AD users and groups can promote a user\'s site role, but